Praveen-0208/Snake-Game/README.md

 # About the game:

-The classic snake game is implemented using Java Timer class and Java Swing.
+The classic snake game implemented using Java Timer class and Java Swing.
 Feel free to make changes and point out corrections if any.

 # How to Run:
 ![snakegame](https://user-images.githubusercontent.com/62542574/83369440-0462c000-a3da-11ea-9f71-9895318b97f2.png)